Cocky (album): Background

-Music
+Artistry

-Cocky saw a shift in Kid Rock's sound, featuring more ballads and less rapping than the preceding albums, and featuring more classic rock influence.
+Cocky saw a shift in Kid Rock's sound, featuring more ballads, most notably "Picture", recorded as a duet with Sheryl Crow.
+The album has less rapping than his preceding releases, and more classic rock influences.

-Entertainment Weekly writer Rob Brunner described Cocky as a concept album, stating, "Boastful and defensive, confrontational and thin-skinned, loud, rude, and proud of it, Kid Rock is a composite of blatantly unpleasant stereotypes sure to scare the neighbors: strutting ghetto pimp, Skynyrd-loving redneck, heavy metal burnout."

 "Trucker Anthem" contains a sample from The Wizard of Oz.
 Brunner described "Midnight Train to Memphis" as MOR country, and "Lonely Road of Faith" as a power ballad.
 "You Never Met a Motherfucker Quite Like Me" makes lyrical references to Hank Williams Jr., ZZ Top's Billy Gibbons, Run-DMC's Joseph Simmons, and Willie Nelson.
+The title track, "Cocky "was used for WWF Royal Rumble.

+Entertainment Weekly writer Rob Brunner described Cocky as a concept album, stating, "Boastful and defensive, confrontational and thin-skinned, loud, rude, and proud of it, Kid Rock is a composite of blatantly unpleasant stereotypes sure to scare the neighbors: strutting ghetto pimp, Skynyrd-loving redneck, heavy metal burnout."